ManavalanG/mana_random_notes/README.md

+# Random notes

+This documentation is used to store random notes, tips and tricks I find useful.

-Random notes on following topics:
+Available on following topics:

 - [Python](./docs/python.md)
 - [Jupyter notebook](./docs/jupyter_notebook.md)